 3. Mahalaxmi Temple – North Goa’s Popular One

-One of the most important and most visited Hindu temples in Goa, Mahalaxmi Temple abodes the presiding deity of the Panaji Village.
+One of the most important and most visited Hindu temples in North Goa, Mahalaxmi Temple abodes the presiding deity of the Panaji Village.
 The sanctum of this splendid temple has around 18 pious images which depict the sects from the Holy Bhagavata.
 Mahalaxmi Temple attracts a lot of pilgrims throughout the year.
 Wearing a linga on her head, the deity of Mahalakshmi is worshipped as the Goddess of wealth and peace.

 Location: Bandivade, Ponda, North Goa, Goa